A Note About Our Timeline

 • Formally refer this case to the FBI Dallas Field Office for federal human trafficking investigation if not already done.
 Under the TVPA, law enforcement is obligated to refer cases where trafficking indicators exist — whether conclusive or circumstantial.

-• Coordinate formally with Dallas PD to establish unified jurisdiction and eliminate the 25-month investigative gap.
+• Coordinate formally with Dallas PD to establish unified jurisdiction and eliminate the 26-month investigative gap.

-• Provide a written response to AIDBIPOC within 10 business days.
+• Provide a written response to AIDBIPOC within 10 business days (on or before May 4, 2026).

 Should Irving PD fail to provide a substantive written response within the 10-business-day window, AIDBIPOC will formally escalate this matter to the Texas Commission on Law Enforcement (TCOLE) — the state licensing and oversight body with authority to investigate law enforcement conduct — as well as to federal civil rights monitoring contacts within the DOJ Civil Rights Division.